miamtech/mealz-documentation/docs/web_ssr/set-up-and-usage/login-and-logout.md

   - `store_id: string`: **_(Mandatory)_** the id of the current store chosen by the user

 :::info
-  As the route transfers the basket of the authless-id to the user-id, you of course need to use the `Authorization: user_id` header when calling it and not the `Authless-id` header
+Since the route transfers the basket from the authless-id to the user-id, you need to use the `Authorization: user_id` header when calling it, instead of the `Authless-id` header.
 :::